mvolkmann/blog/src/smalltalk/41-morphic.md

 - `axisEdgeWeight`: a number from 0 to 1

+  This specifies the alignment of the submorphs in the same direction as the `LayoutMorph`, referred to as the "major axis".

   By default, all the submorphs will be pushed to the left of a row or top of a column.
   To change this, send the `#axisEdgeWeight:` message with a number from 0 to 1.